Call for appointment:410-448-6400 410-448-6400

 Labral Repair Surgery/Bony Instability Surgery

-This addresses damage to the labrum (cartilage) in the shoulder.
+This procedure is performed to repair damage to the labrum (cartilage) in the shoulder.

 Shoulder Treatment and Rehabilitation

-To enhance mobility, diminish pain and increase function, the University of Maryland's shoulder team implements the latest advances in shoulder diagnosis, treatment and rehabilitation.
+To enhance mobility, diminish pain and increase function, the University of Maryland shoulder team implements the latest advances in shoulder diagnosis, treatment and rehabilitation.